carolinejuelhagen/Final_assignment/readme.md

 FINAL ASSIGNMENT, FIRST SEMESTER, FRONTEND DEVELOPMENT, KRISTIANIA COLLEGE, 2024 This site is a project created as a final assignment for the semester.
+The site simulates a wedding agency, where you can see and select what locations and package deal you are intrested in and send a request via a contact form.

 References: images
 - Styled images collected from Pexels from photographers